Aelfrida Tillyard: Early life and family

-Later life

-During her stormy adolescence, Tillyard underwent several mystico-religious experiences as a result of which she decided to dedicate her life to God's service.
-Bizarre manifestations of her dedication persuaded her parents that marriage was the only means of normalising her.
-On 19 January 1907 Tillyard reluctantly married Greco-American Constantine Cleanthes Graham (born Michaelides); they had two daughters, Elizabeth Mary Alethea in 1908 and Aelfrida Catharine Agatha in 1910.
+Career

+Early career and family life

+In 1904, Tillyard met her future husband Constantine Cleanthes Michaelides (Later Graham; 1882–1934), a then undergraduate at King’s College, Cambridge, and became engaged by May.
+From around 1906 onwards, Tillyard taught prominently French and Italian in schools and to undergraduates.
+A breakdown in her physical and mental health ended the teaching career envisaged by her parents.
+On 19 January 1907, Graham and Tillyard married.
+The couple had three children, the youngest of whom was stillborn.

 From 1907 until 1914 the Grahams lived in Russia, the United States, Germany and France as Constantine's Consular Service career dictated.
-After 1910 Tillyard and the children remained in Cambridge.
+After 1910 Tillyard and the two children remained in Cambridge.
 During the war and thereafter Tillyard claimed to experience unwanted and sometimes unwelcome visits from dead persons known to or hitherto unknown by her; these included members of her family, former members of the Society for Psychical Research, Rupert Brooke and Roger Casement.
 Already under strain because of Constantine's infidelities and Tillyard's moral and religious obsessions, the Grahams' marriage broke down irretrievably following her brief but influential foray into esotericism under the guidance of occultist Aleister Crowley in 1913.

 Her compulsion to reveal marital discord and her own extramarital relationships in anthologies published in 1910, 1913 and 1916 also contributed to the failure of her marriage.
 The Grahams divorced in 1921.
 Constantine's consular career kept him abroad thereafter until his death in Berlin in 1934.
 Unlike her former husband, Tillyard never remarried but continued a series of intense friendships with younger men begun during her marriage, most notably with Ernest Altounyan, Hubert Henderson, Thomas Henn, John Layard, Juan Mascaro and Giovanni Papini.
 She also conducted one such friendship with a younger woman and one with the older French author Albert Erlande.